-KSPC’s Legacy Project is the first new potash mine in Saskatchewan in over 40 years, and the brand new facility comes with high-speed loading requirements for product.
+KSPC’s Legacy Project is the first new potash mine in Saskatchewan in over 40 years, and the brand-new facility comes with high-speed loading requirements for the product.
 NSC was up to the challenge with its industry-leading rail car design, produced for KSPC.

 Sales and distribution of KSPC’s potash will be carried out through the K+S Group’s experienced and well-established global distribution structures.

 National Steel Car is proud to call Hamilton home.
 With over 100 years of excellence in engineering, manufacturing, and continuous commitment to safety and quality, National Steel Car has earned its reputation as North America’s leading railroad freight and tank car manufacturer.